Search

 Space Center University offers challenging, quality STEM education inspired by current aspects of space exploration.
-Our 5-day programs include:
+Our 3-day and 5-day programs include:

-For more details about each program, click on the program name below.
+For more details about each program, including program dates, please see below.

 Ever wonder what it takes to make a mission on the Moon happen?
 It’s not just astronauts—it’s an entire team working together!
 In this 5-day program, participants step into the world of NASA Mission Control and experience what it’s like to plan, train, and fly a mission.
 Work as an astronaut, a Mission Control specialist, and even backroom scientific research—rotating roles so you experience every part of the team.
 Learn the communication and problem-solving skills that keep real missions safe and successful.
 You’ll discover how NASA’s famous motto—“Plan, Train, Fly”—guides every mission.
 Through fun, interactive activities, you’ll see how science, technology, and teamwork come together to make space exploration possible.